aberamseyer/bible-reading-challenge/README.md

 Each site created in the database requires the following values in the 'env' column

 ### Emails
+Be sure to set up the email templates in the sendgrid console
 - SENDGRID_API_KEY_ID
 - SENDGRID_API_KEY
 - SENDGRID_REGISTER_EMAIL_TEMPLATE